PPBDS/tutorial.helpers/README.md

 ```
 ````

-This will insert (optinal) questions asking for the student’s name, email and id.
+This will insert (optional) questions asking for the student’s name, email and id.

 We also recommend including this at the beginning of your tutorial: